aleksandra-lelyuk/ip_counter_project/readme.md

 To solve the problem of counting the number of unique IPv4 address in a large (~120GB) file, two approaches were used:

-1. **Flajolet Martin Algorithm**: a probabilistic approach typically to count number of unique elements in a stream _on the fly_ and with _minimal memory consumption_
+1. **Flajolet Martin Algorithm**: a probabilistic approach used to count number of unique elements in a stream _on the fly_ and with _minimal memory consumption_
 2. **Bitstore**: an approach based on exploiting the known maximum number of unique IPv4 addresses by efficiently representing each IP address as one index of the bitstore and counting set digits.

 ## Results overview: